Swader/nofw/README.md

 ### Sending Emails

 Sending "forgot password" emails is done via Mailgun, purely because it's simplest.
 The email templates are in `src/Standard/Views/emails`.
 However, it should be noted that it's currently used without a Mailgun client package or any other dependency, so really, the emailing system is completely optional and interchangeable.
 If, however, you do choose to use Mailgun, put the credentials into the `.env` file (see `.env.example` for inspiration) and then see how it was done in `AuthController::forgotPassword`.

+### Error logging with Monolog and/or Bugsnag

+Monolog is installed by default and registered as the default error handler.
+This means that all errors will be logged to `logs/error.log`.
+Change the log file or the log level in the respective `config_*.php`.
+Bugsnag is installed, too, for those who want to use it.
+Just change the key in `.env` and register the Bugsnag handler.

 ### Debug mode and environment